apache/mxnet/contrib/clojure-package/README.md

 ## Introduction

-MXNet is a first class, modern deep learning library that AWS has officially picked as its chosen library.
+MXNet is a first class, modern deep learning library.
 It supports multiple languages on a first class basis and is incubating as an Apache project.

 The motivation for creating a Clojure package is to be able to open the deep learning library to the Clojure ecosystem and build bridges for future development and innovation for the community.
 It provides all the needed tools including low level and high level apis, dynamic graphs, and things like GAN and natural language support.